 Reforestation

 As humans, we have the ability to destroy forests, but the great thing is that we are also able to rebuild them.
-Nature can take 100 years or more to restore a deforested landscape, but we can speed up the process by boosting ecological succession.
+Nature can take a hundred years or more to restore a deforested landscape, but we can speed up the process by boosting ecological succession.

 In addition to our holistic grazing activities to bring life to the soil and the building of lakes, keyline design and swales to collect water, we stimulate the growth of vegetation by planting pioneer species that are nitrogen-fixing.
 We have seeded ground covers such as lupine and planted fast growing trees and shrubs that also create shade and biomass among Tagasaste, Poplars, Acacia, Black Locust and Cusuarina.
 Our favorite is the Cusuarina because it also provides us with construction wood.
 Cidres trees are planted at the edges because they are fire retardant.